RTS NOMINATED SERIES DESIGN & LIVE STUDIO GRAPHICS

 The video wall was designed to be operated on-set, wirelessly via a bank of media servers.
 The timeline animation in particular had to be dynamic, and was developed to be able to be changed and updated on-set, meeting both the demands of last minute script tweaks, and the production filming 'as live' over three consecutive nights.

-Shadow's work led to a nomination for 'Best Digital Innovation' at the the RTS 2013 awards.
+Shadow's work led to a nomination for an RTS 'Best Digital Innovation' award.